 3) Property ownership costs money.

 It’s rare to see a building that’s been perfectly maintained.
 Most inherited houses need major improvements.

 Consider hiring a professional property inspector to give you a detailed rundown on what you’ll need to do within the next five years, along with estimated costs.
 Surprises are very, very expensive.

 4) Selling a property for top dollar costs money.

 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-We buy Northern Kentucky houses for cash, as-is.
+We buy Greater Cincinnati Area houses for cash, as-is.

 We want to make it easy for you.
 You don’t need to worry about repairing the property.
 We buy houses in Bellevue, Newport, Florence, Erlanger and other NKY cities fast and for cash.

 5) If the market will continue to grow faster than your other options, hang on to the investment.